When you want to invest in stocks, you call a stock broker. The same is true for patents and other forms of intellectual property.

 One of the best full-service patent firms on the market is Hoffman Patent Firm.
 Hoffman provides a straight-forward, cut and dry analysis of a variety of factors that can impact the purchase or sale of your intellectual property in a simple and effective manner.
 Even the company’s website reflects this commitment to a straight-forward approach.

-As with any full-service patent firm, Hoffman provides assistance with everything from the application to the enforcement of your intellectual property.
+As with any full-service patent firm, Hoffman provides assistance with everything from the registration to the enforcement of your intellectual property.
+They can even help you with filing a design patent application.
 However, another major benefit that Hoffman has over its competition is that it is a law firm first and patent broker second.
 That gives the company an added emphasis on legal studies which increases your chances of winning should your IP ever go to trial.

 Because of the fact that the Hoffman Patent Firm is predominantly staffed by patent attorneys, rather than non-attorney patent brokers, you can rest assured that your intellectual property needs will be safely and legally secured without any risk of manipulation at the hands of a shifty brokerage agent.